Summer Gods and Goddesses

 14 Summer Gods and Goddesses: Ra, Lugh, Sunna and More

 As the Wheel of the Year turns, we feel the presence of the gods in each season.
 In past articles, we’ve met various deities associated with the Winter, Spring and Fall.
 In this exciting post, we finally get to meet the deities that come alive with the Summer sun and fruiting earth.
-Here’s our introduction to 14+ of our favorite Summer gods and goddesses from different pantheons.
+Here’s our introduction to some of our favorite Summer gods and goddesses from different pantheons all over the world.

 How We Determine a God or Goddess is Linked to Summer